svrooij/rest-api-filter-fields/README.md

 ### 1.0.5 ###
 * Support for embedded fields (when you include the '_embed' GET parameter!)
+* Moved all the logic to a separate class, so it won't intervene the Wordpress core.

 ### 1.0.4 ###
 * Updated readme.